 Pixlr excels at graphic design layout tasks and quick edits to small photos designed for the screen.
-There are free versions available, and two paid tiers at $4.90 and $14.99 USD per month – but even the top tier version limits your maximum image resolution.
+There are free versions available, and two paid tiers for individuals at $1.99 and $7.99 USD per month.
+If you’re using it as a team, there’s a team version for $12.99 – but even the top-tier version limits your maximum image resolution.

 GIMP is more like a complex 56-in-1 multi-function tool: sharp and capable in almost any situation, but it works best if you know exactly what you’re doing.
 It can handle any raster edits you need, and its features can be expanded with a range of plugins.
 Best of all, it’s totally free!